Microsoft discontinued technical support for Windows XP on April 8, 2014 and Windows Vista reached end-of-support on April 11, 2017.

 These operating systems no longer receive updates and it has been our general policy to end support for platforms that are no longer supported by Microsoft.

-If you continue to use Windows XP, you should understand the risks, particularly if the system has an Internet connection.
-The platform will no longer receive critical security updates, which leaves it potentially vulnerable to viruses, spyware and other harmful software that can compromise your data.
-For more information, please refer to Microsoft’s website.
+If you are using Windows XP or Vista, you should understand the risks, particularly if the system has an Internet connection.
+These platforms no longer receive critical security updates, which leaves them potentially vulnerable to viruses, spyware and other harmful software that can compromise your data.
+They also lack many of the security related features available in Windows 10.